endurox-dev/endurox/README.md

 ### Flags:

-- To enable System V message queue, pass '-DDEFINE_SYSVQ=ON' to cmake
+- To enable System V message queue, pass '-DDEFINE_SYSVQ=ON' to cmake (applies to Linux only).
+Default on AIX and Solaris.

+- To enable poll() use instead of epoll() in Linux use '-DDEFINE_FORCEPOLL=ON' (applies to Linux only).

+- To force use emulated message queue, add '-DDEFINE_FORCEEMQ=ON' (applies to Linux only).
+Default on Macos.

 - To disable GPG_ME, pass additional flag to cmake '-DDEFINE_DISABLEGPGME=ON'

 - To disable documentation building add '-DDEFINE_DISABLEDOC=ON'

-- To enable poll() use instead of epoll() in Linux use '-DDEFINE_FORCEPOLL=ON'

 - To disable platform script building use '-DDEFINE_DISABLEPSCRIPT=ON'

 - To do release build, use '-DDEFINE_RELEASEBUILD=ON'

-- To force use emulated message queue, add '-DDEFINE_FORCEEMQ=ON'

 - To log the memory allocation to user log add '-DNDRX_MEMORY_DEBUG=1'

 - To trace of the Object-API use '-DNDRX_OAPI_DEBUG=1'

-- To enable file descriptor based treating of the queues '-DDEFINE_FORCEFDPOLL=ON'

 - To trace of the Semaphore handling use '-DNDRX_SEM_DEBUG=1'